walterhiggins/ScriptCraft/README.md

 I highly recommend the series of [tutorials provided by CoderDojo Athenry][cda].

-Developer Chris Cacciatore has created some interesting tools using ScriptCraft &hellip;
+Developer Chris Cacciatore has created some interesting tools using ScriptCraft:

  * [A wolf-bot][wb]
  * [L-Systems (Large-scale fractal structures in Minecraft)][ls]